brariden/melpa-gpl-snapshot/melpa/packages/python-x-readme.txt

   region or symbol at point, displaying the inferior process output.
 - `python-shell-display-shell': Display the inferior Python process output in another window.
+- `python-shell-switch-to-shell-or-buffer': Switch between the buffer and the inferior (cycling command).
+- `python-shell-restart-process': Restart the inferior Python process.
 - `python-forward-fold-or-section': Move forward by fold/sections.
 - `python-backward-fold-or-section': Move backward by fold/sections.
 - `python-mark-fold-or-section': Mark current fold or section.